We are updating our new website in stages. This page will be changed to the new design but is not currently optimised for mobile devices.

 It has been an incredible privilege to work with these collections, and I feel a great responsibility to make them more accessible to Indigenous communities.
 In the past, objects have been more difficult to access, but now museums are interested in making materials available and working with Aboriginal and Torres Strait Islander communities.
 Although the British Museum and the National Museum of Australia are very different institutions, with different histories and policies, we both embrace the importance of this exhibition.

 It was hard to choose which objects to feature in Encounters – all of the material in the British Museum is significant, and there were many factors involved in the selection.
 We ended up choosing objects that showed the diversity of encounters that occurred across different parts of Australia.
 We wanted to include dramatic early material, such as things acquired from Botany Bay in 1770 and Perth in the 1830s.
 The objects had to be robust enough to travel, and they could not include any secret/sacred objects or human remains.
 We are also including a range of contemporary Indigenous material that connects to the objects on display – some were made specifically for Encounters, others relate to 'traditional' objects more generally, and frame the artefacts in museum collections in new ways.

 Two of my favourite objects in Encounters are the decorated spear-thrower from Birregurra in Victoria and the dugong charm from Tudu in the Torres Strait.
 The aesthetic power of both of these extraordinary objects makes you think about the richness of Aboriginal and Torres Strait Islander culture.
 Come and see them for yourself.

-This post is drawn from an article published in the latest issue of The Museum magazine, which is available from the Museum's online shop.
+This post is drawn from an article published in The Museum magazine.